-The MSME program will prepare mechanical engineering and associated
+The MSME degree program prepares mechanical engineering and associated professionals in an environment that

-The mission of the Master of Science in Mechanical Engineering (MSME) program at AUS is to prepare professionals for advanced careers and/or doctoral studies related to mechanical engineering.
+The mission of the MSME degree program at AUS is to prepare professionals for advanced careers and/or doctoral studies related to mechanical engineering.
 The program is continuously striving to create a stimulating proactive learning environment that promotes excellence in teaching and research to assist the students in becoming competent, innovative, and responsible professionals.

-Graduates of the MSME program will be prepared to:
+Graduates of the MSME degree program will be prepared to: